 Video presentation with downloadable handout.
 Recorded in front of a live audience in March 2012.

 Kathy Panther, MS, CCC-SLP, CBIST, is the Inpatient Rehab Director at Frazier Rehab Institute in Louisville, KY.
 She is also Director of Frazier's Acquired Brain Injury Program.
 She has 35 years of experience working in medical rehab.
 Kathy was one of the first SLPs in the United States to develop and implement a Free Water Protocol.
 Since 1984, Kathy and her team have successfully managed thousands of dysphagia patients on free water.
 For the past 25 years, Kathy has educated healthcare professionals on implementing free water protocols, oral care, and hydration management.

-Financial — Kathy Panther is presenter of CE seminars sponsored by Northern Speech Services; receives honorarium.
+Financial — Kathy Panther is a presenter of CE seminars sponsored by Northern Speech Services; receives an honorarium.

 Nonfinancial — Kathy Panther has no relevant nonfinancial relationships to disclose.